NicoThls/StepperMotor_Control_VHDL/README.md

 This work was carried out within the framework of the Hardware/Software course of the Polytechnic Faculty of the University of Mons (Belgium) during the academic year 2020-2021. https://web.umons.ac.be/fr/

+# Disclamer
+The code of the StepperMotorPorts.vhdl has been taken from another github (https://github.com/23b125/VHDLstepperDriver/blob/master/StepperMotorDrive.vhd) and has been adapted to fit the objetives of this project.